PLEASE SHARE ELECTRONICALLY ♻ DO

 Try a space heater at night in your bedroom.
 If you’re heating your

 whole home at night, you’re probably using a lot more energy than necessary.
+Do you spend a lot of time at your

 Turn your water heater temperature down.
 You can still enjoy your same hot shower...it

 will just have less cold water mixed in.
-Your water
+Your water heater will last longer and

-heater will last longer and you’ll save money.
-Despite your water heater’s
+you’ll save money.
+Despite your water heater’s insulation, it takes more energy

-[about 60 gallons of] the hotter water.
+to raise the temperature higher and store [about 60 gallons of] the hotter

 Use less water.
-Even if your town isn’t experiencing a water shortage,
+Even if your town isn’t experiencing a water

-lot of energy (especially when
+requires a lot of energy (especially

-yard even on rainy days.
+your yard even on rainy days.
 Convert to plantings that require less water.

 Boycott corporations and organizations that cause the greatest damage our